zhengying-liu/autodl/codalab_competition_bundle/AutoDL_starting_kit/README.md

 you can also modify the directory containing your other sample code (`model.py`).

+WARNING: when you run local test in a Docker container, **make sure you distribute enough RAM** for this container.
+Otherwise, it's possible that certain task (especially when the dataset is large) will get 'Killed'.

 ## How to prepare a ZIP file for submission
 Zip the contents of AutoDL_sample_code_submission (without the directory structure)
 ```